FIXTradingCommunity/fix-orchestra-spec/v1-0-STANDARD/orchestra_spec.md

 The XML schema is currently available in GitHub project fix-orchestra module [interfaces](https://github.com/FIXTradingCommunity/fix-orchestra/tree/master/interfaces).
-Upon promotion to draft standard, it will be made available at a URI consistent with its XML namespace.
+It will also be made available at a URI consistent with its XML namespace.

 ### Root element